Skip to contents

 Included annotation : Human 2’Ome rRNA sites

-By default, rRMSAnalyzer package includes two dataframes containing the positions and the annotations of the human rRNA 2’Ome sites:
+By default, rRMSAnalyzer package includes three dataframes containing the positions and the annotations of the human rRNA 2’Ome sites:

 • human_methylated: a dataframe, containing the 112 known 2’Ome sites for the human rRNAs.